 Photo courtesy: bluumwezi.

 When truffles mature, they produce aromatic compounds that attract animals like dogs and small mammals.
-The fungus lives in a mutually beneficial relationship with the roots of some trees.
+Truffle lives in a mutually beneficial relationship with the roots of some trees.
 This symbiotic association called ectomycorrhizae.
-In this relationship the fungi form a network with their hyphae around and in between the outermost layers of the tree's root cells.
+In this relationship, the fungi form a network with their hyphae around and in between the outermost layers of the root cells of the host tree.

-Truffles are quite unique in feature that separates them from other common fungi.
+Truffles are quite unique that separates them from other common fungi.
 Truffle has a rounded, below the earth fruiting body that can be lobed, with shallow to deep furrows and has yellowish, tan to dark brown skin.
-The interior is solid, white, marble like in white species and black in black species with narrow, white veins that tend to radiate from the base.
-Mature specimens possess a pungent, rich smell.
+The interior is solid, white, marble-like in white species, and black in black species with narrow, white veins that tend to radiate from the base.
+Mature specimens possess a pungent, and rich aroma.

-Several species of tuber (truffle) mushrooms found naturally in the dense forests of Northern Hemisphere, especially Italy, Balkans, and France.
+Several species of tuber (truffle) mushrooms are found naturally in the dense forests of the Northern Hemisphere, especially Italy, the Balkans, and France.

-The black perigord (French black) truffle (Tuber melanosporum) is mainly found the wooden forests of Southern Europe.
-They feature mottling pattern with streaks of white veins.
-They are the most sought after by the chefs all over the world for its very aromatic flesh.
+The black perigord (French black) truffle (Tuber melanosporum) is mainly found in the wooden forests of Southern Europe.
+They feature a mottling pattern with streaks of white veins.
+They are the most sought after by chefs all over the world for their very aromatic flesh.

 Other important black species are black summer truffle (T. aestivum) and Burgundy truffles (T. uncinatum) are also prized for their culinary values.

-The white truffles (T. magnatum) are the largest of truffles and found in the Northern Italy.
-White truffles are also highly accolade by the chefs for their powerful fragrance likened to mould, garlic, and smell of cheese.
+The white truffles (T. magnatum) are the largest truffles and found in Northern Italy.
+White truffles are also highly accoladed by the chefs for their powerful fragrance likened to mold, garlic, and the smell of cheese.

 Truffle perhaps nutritionally unimportant mushrooms for they used in very limited amounts as food.